Access Keys:

 http://www.rewardinglearning.org.uk/microsites/religious_studies/rev_gcse/index.asp

 For pupils in Year 11 and 12, we also offer the OCN NI Religious Studies course.
-This is a new course which was only created in 2016.

 Students must complete 9 pieces of controlled assessment over a two-year period.
 There is no written external exam for this course.